 When do the sessions take place?

-Sessions take place during the school day in the afternoon.
+Sessions take place during the school day.

 What happens if it rains?